-With the new changes made to the FAFSA this year, some may find it easier to complete than in years past, but certainly not more fun.
-There are two key changes to the FAFSA, and nine simple steps for getting it done.
+The FAFSA changes over time and some may find it easier to complete than in years past, but certainly not more fun.
+Here are nine simple steps for getting it done.

 There are three things you need to know about the process before you get started.

 October should now be known as the month you have to fill out the FAFSA.
 Don't delay!
 In order to get the best financial aid available to you, fill out this form as soon as possible after October 1st.
 Plan to fill it out every year from senior year in high school until your student is finished with college.

 Instead of estimating taxes, you will use last year’s tax returns.
 The tax return you use to fill out the FAFSA is the most recent federal tax return you filed.
 For example, in October of 2016, use your tax returns from 2015.